michaelroycummings/Lyft-Rideshare-AB-Testing/readme.md

 In two-sides markets, the independence assumption violation is mainly due to ***resource sharing*** between groups, meaning an effect in one group takes resources from the other group, which ***overestimates*** any positive or negative effect.
 For example, when testing riders or drivers of a ride-hailing operation, a successful treatment will take riders or drivers away from the control group, removing dependence between the control and treatment.

 Preventions include geo-based and time-based randomization.
 - ***Geo-based*** randomization means creating units on geographical regions where users between regions interact less frequently than the users within each region.
 For a ride hauling app, randomizing per city could be a viable choice.
-If the geographical region chosen or needed is large, the will be a small sample size, in which case qualitative care should be taken to ensure each treatment group and the control group have equal counts of regions with equal or similar characteristics as it pertains to the phenomenon being tested.
+If the geographical region chosen or needed is large, there will be a small sample size, in which case qualitative care should be taken to ensure each treatment group and the control group have equal counts of regions with equal or similar characteristics as it pertains to the phenomenon being tested.
 - ***Time-based*** randomization means creating units on short intervals of time.
 Users are then exposed to a treatment or the control assigned to that period of time.
     - Naturally, this described a specific implementation (unordered) of the multi-exposure method mentioned in the above section, so it comes with the same considerations about washout time and onset time.
     - If a *separate subjects test* or *paired tests*